shapeshed/shapeshed.com/content/posts/book_review_just_ask_shawn_lawton_henry.md

-{
-  "slug": "book-review-just-ask-shawn-lawton-henry",
-  "title": "Book Review: Just Ask - Shawn Lawton Henry", "date": "2007-12-08T00:00:00+00:00",
++++
+date = "2007-12-08T00:00:00+00:00"
-  "description": "Just Ask is a detailed book on how to incorporate usability and accessibility into your design process.
-If you are considering conducting usability testing particularly for disabled users this is an essential book.", "tags": [
+description = "Just Ask is a detailed book on how to incorporate usability and accessibility into your design process.
+If you are considering conducting usability testing particularly for disabled users this is an essential book." slug = "book-review-just-ask-shawn-lawton-henry" tags = ["Book Reviews", "Usability", "Accessibility"] title = "Book Review: Just Ask - Shawn Lawton Henry"

-    "Book Reviews",
-    "Usability",
-    "Accessibility"
-  ]
-}
++++

 Author: Shawn Lawton Henry